 If you’re new to this market, it can be daunting to choose from dozens and dozens of different models and makes that all look very similar and have similar characteristics.

-To make it easier for you, I’ve tried to provide as much helpful information as possible both in this article and on this blog so that you can save a bunch of time on research while figuring out all the quirks of the digital piano world.
+To make it easier for you, I’ve tried to provide as much helpful information as possible so that you can save a bunch of time on research while figuring out all the quirks of the digital piano world.

 Now, let’s finally dive into the list and talk about each contender in detail.